ravichandk/RepData_PeerAssessment1/PA1_Template.md

 Are there differences in activity patterns between weekdays and weekends?
 -------------------------------------------------------------------------

-Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+#### 1.Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

     weekday <- function(date) {
         day <- weekdays(date)